kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 ## Backup

-### Valero upgraded to 1.0.0
+### Velero upgraded to 1.0.0

 The backup component, Velero, is now upgraded to its latest stable version 1.0.0.

 ### Installation and setup

 We improved and simplified the installation and setup process for Velero.
-Read the [documentation](https://kyma-project.io/docs/1.4/components/backup/#installation-install-velero) and see how easy it is now to set up Valero either before or after installing Kyma.
+Read the [documentation](https://kyma-project.io/docs/1.4/components/backup/#installation-install-velero) and see how easy it is now to set up Velero either before or after installing Kyma.

 ### Creating backups